h5bp/Front-end-Developer-Interview-Questions/README.md

 * What is event loop?
   * What is the difference between call stack and task queue?
 * Explain the differences on the usage of `foo` between `function foo() {}` and `var foo = function() {}`
+* What are the pros and cons of using jQuery?
+What features of ES2015 are likely to make jQuery less ubiquitous?
+* Explain the difference between 'let' and 'var'

 #### Testing Questions: